hbirchtree/jason/MANUAL.md

 desktop.file: contains entries used in the .desktop file generation process.
-    desktop.displayname: used in the Name= field as well as the GUI. desktop.description: used in the Comment= field (may fill in the Description= field as well?) desktop.wmclass: used in the WMClass= field
+    desktop.displayname: used in the Name= field as well as the GUI. desktop.description: used in the Comment= field (may fill in the Description= field as well?) desktop.wmclass: used in the StartupWMClass= field
     desktop.icon: used in the Icon= field and possibly in the GUI in the future desktop.action.*: an object containing a desktop action.
 	action-id: should match the suffix of the action, desktop.action.launcher for instance.